culturing/poems/Poems/Longing.md

 The ache for bluer skies,
 The ache for home,
 The scars that run through bone,
-The longing is the surest thing we know.
+The longing is the only thing we know.